 Schools aren't ranked most popular without reason.
 Check out the college profiles below and see what other areas these schools excel in.

 University of Michigan - Ann Arbor is among your best bets if you're planning on studying Computer Information Systems.
-Students from the Computer Information Systems major at University of Michigan - Ann Arbor get 14.1% more than the typical graduate with the same degree.
+Grads of the CIS program state that they receive average early career wages of $86,900 and mid-career wages of $86,900.
 The location in a main city is wonderful for young people trying to find adequate options for social networking, excitement, and discovery.

 George Mason University is a good choice for individuals interested in a Computer Information Systems major.
-Graduates of the CIS program make an average of $55,045 in the first five years of working, and $99,450 after their first five years of working.
+Graduates of the CIS program make an average of $64,300 in the first five years of working, and $64,300 after their first five years of working.
 It is found in the suburban area of Fairfax, Virginia.

-Since the average SAT score of this school's applicants is about 1,145, the school is able to be pretty selective.
+Since the average SAT score of this school's applicants is about 1,155, the school is able to be pretty selective.
 About 16.0% of students submit ACT scores, with the standard score being in the 26 range.
 Go on a virtual tour to know more about GMU.